PhilippSpo/tree/README.md

 ### Icons
 For icons I chose ionicons (http://ionicons.com/).
-The predefined icons are `ion-folder` and `ion-leaf` but you can change both.
+You can change icons by setting classes that will be used for the nodes.
+You could also add a icon package like fontawesome and use the classes defined there.
-At the moment icons are limited to all ionicons.
+The predefined icons are `ion-folder` and `ion-leaf` but you can change both to whatever icon you like.
 Example:
 ````javascript
 PlanificaTree.nodeIcon = 'ion-android-folder';